Benign Prostatic Hypertrophy Workup

 Ultrasonography

 Transrectal ultrasonography (TRUS) of the prostate is recommended in selected patients, to determine the dimensions and volume of the prostate gland.
 The success of certain minimally invasive treatments may depend on the anatomical characteristics of the gland.
-In patients with elevated PSA levels, TRUS-guided biopsy may be indicated.
+In patients with elevated PSA levels, TRUS-guided biopsy may be indicated to assess for prostate cancer.

-Imaging of the upper tracts is indicated in patients who present with concomitant hematuria, a history of urolithiasis, an elevated creatinine level, high PVR volume, or history of upper urinary tract infection.
+Imaging of the upper tracts is indicated in patients who present with any of the following:

 Other imaging studies, such as CT scanning and MRI, have no role in the evaluation and treatment of uncomplicated BPH.